ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 }
 ```

-##### Get if there are some elements in an array that satisfy a condition with `array.some`
+##### Check if some elements in an array satisfy a condition with `array.some`

-This is a higher-order function for testing whether at least one of the elements satisfy your condition.
+This is a higher-order function for testing whether at least one of the elements satisfies your condition.
 It accepts a predicate that walks over every element, and returns `true` only if at least one call of this function returned `true`.

 ```js
 this.gear = [{